 - 1. The phrase "Finish in essence" must begin the question, and it must follow all requirements for "Quotation Completion Question" rules (except for requiring a perfect quotation). - 2.
-If a question is not labeled an Essence Completion Question but requires a completion in essence by beginning with the phrase "Finish in essence," it's invalid.

-3. For XP5, Middle School, and B divisions, any verse(s), sentence(s), question(s), saying(s), etc. can be required.
+A question not labeled an Essence Completion Question, but requiring a completion in essence by following rule #1 above is invalid. - 3.
+For XP5 and Contender Divisions, any verse(s), sentence(s), question(s), saying(s), etc. can be required.